Nate-Dawg04/startup/notes.md

 **HTTP** -> Non-secure Hypertext Transport Protocol\
 **HTTPS** -> Secure Hypertext Transport Protocol

+*Let's Encrypt* and the IETF standard ACME protocol that they pioneered allow anyone who owns a domain name to dynamically generate and renew a certificate for free.

 View negotation that happens with TLS example:
 ```
 curl -v -s https://byu.edu > /dev/null